Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/README.md

 # JPBoostingTest – Summary

 ## 1. Motivation
-- Inspired by *Salvador (2021): "Use of Boosting Algorithms in Household-Level Poverty Measurement"*.
+- Inspired by *Salvador (2024): "Use of Boosting Algorithms in Household-Level Poverty Measurement:
+  A Machine Learning Approach to Predict and Classify Household Wealth Quintiles in the Philippines"*.
 - Generated a synthetic Japanese household dataset to test whether boosting models can predict **latent household vulnerability**.
 - Goal: build a reproducible pipeline for analyzing vulnerability beyond simple income-based measures.